-However, you are highly suggested to be aware that during festival season, the tea houses could be very busy and may not have availability everywhere.
+However, you are highly suggested to be aware that during the festival season, the tea houses could be very busy and may not have availability everywhere.

 During the Tiji Festival where several locals and foreign trekkers would also participate in the festivities here, the accommodation can be quite an issue.

 The cost for two bedrooms is roughly USD 6 to USD 9 a night per person on average either for a homestay or tea houses.